 - Divest from police and invest in community based-alternatives

 - Eliminate cash bail

-- Ensure there is no cooperation between local law enforcement and Immigration and Customs Enforcement (ICE).
+- End law enforcement cooperation with Immigration and Customs Enforcement (ICE).

 Education For All

 - Provide full and equitable funding for all public schools

 - Address race-based inequities at the school level

 - Remove School Resource Officer and redistribute funding to hire nurses, counselors, and other crucial staff